Anne Scargill: 1992–1993: Mine occupations

 On 9 April 1993, Harper and three other members of Women Against Pit Closures entered Parkside Colliery, Newton-le-Willows, where they remained 2,000 feet below ground for four nights over the Easter weekend.
 Parkside was the last operational colliery in Lancashire at the time and was ultimately closed the same year.
 The women joined a group of teachers on an underground visit to the colliery in order to pass through security.
-Between fifteen and twenty protesters lived on a diet of water and sandwiches down the mine that the management sent down to them and claimed that they did not sleep because the management kicked their feet to stop them from resting.
+Between fifteen and twenty protesters down the mine lived on a diet of water and sandwiches that the management sent down to them, and claimed that they did not sleep because the management kicked their feet to stop them from resting.
 The occupation at Parkside was the subject of press attention, as TV cameras were at the surface when Harper and the other women emerged.
 The Press Association published a profile of Harper following the incident.

 The Women Against Pit Closures took the idea of camping outside mines from protesters at Greenham Common Women's Peace Camp whom they met in 1992 and the suggestion to occupy the pits came from a woman from Doncaster at this meeting, although the Markham Main Colliery occupation preceded this.

-Later years
+Later life and death

-Harper is a member of the Anti-Fascist League.
-She has also spoken publicly about the development female activism during the period of the 1983–1984 miners' strike and the following decades.
-In an interview with Emma Barnett for the BBC in 2018, Harper summarised the defining spirit of the miners' strike amongst women in the support group movement: "we are women, we are strong and we are fighting for our rights."
-She reflected on gender relations during the 1980s in the same interview: "they [the miners] had to have their dinner on the table when they came in and they were really male chauvinists."
-Recent scholarship has problematised the autonomy of NWAPC groups, the relation of the movement to the male led NUM and to Arthur Scargill at the level of day-to-day operations.
+Harper was a member of the Anti-Fascist League.
+She also spoke publicly about the development female activism during the period of the 1984–85 miners' strike and the following decades.
+In an interview with Emma Barnett for the BBC in 2018, Harper summarised the defining spirit of the miners' strike amongst women in the support group movement: "we are women, we are strong and we are fighting for our rights".
+She reflected on gender relations during the 1980s in the same interview: "they [the miners] had to have their dinner on the table when they came in and they were really male chauvinists".
+Recent scholarship has problematised the autonomy of NWAPC groups, the relation of the movement to the male-led NUM and to Arthur Scargill at the level of day-to-day operations.
 A 2018 play, Queens of the Coal Age, rehabilitated the role of female activists in the miners' strike and community welfare action during and after this period.
 Harper is one of the women whose life is narrated in the production.
 Scholarship has also examined the relation between the reality and representations of the political identity of Anne Harper and other active members of the NWAPC in the media.

+Harper died on 10 April 2025, at the age of 83.